 The entire marketing journey for users will become more immersive and engaging.
 Your website will likely become more interactive and users will be able to explore new features and new possibilities.

-With successful advertising comes sales and it’s expected that e-commerce is going to grow exponentially.
+With successful advertising comes sales and it’s expected that e-commerce web development is going to grow exponentially.
 With faster, more reliable speeds, browsing becomes more accessible to most and that means shopping will become easier.

 Designers will need to consider building websites that are easy to access and capable of handling increased traffic.